 If red is the color of passion, then there’s no more appropriate place for a pair of lovebirds than in this conceptual Thai resort’s eye-catching pool tiled in red, orange, and yellow.
 The effect is totally one of a kind and lovely, especially against the turquoise sea at Chaweng Beach.

 The Silo, Cape Town, South Africa

-At the top of the just-opened boutique hotel the Silo, 218 feet high, is a long, clear-sided swimming spot with an unbeatable panoramic view of Cape Town icons, including Table Mountain and Lion’s Head and, of course, the sea.
+At the top of the just-opened boutique hotel, the Silo, at 218 feet high is a long, clear-sided swimming spot with an unbeatable panoramic view of Cape Town icons, including Table Mountain, Lion’s Head and, of course, the sea.
 It should go without saying that the sunset is sublime from up there—especially when you're enveloped in your love’s arms.

 Viceroy Riviera Maya, Mexico

 Not to diminish the beauty of the large blue pool at the heart of this jungle-side resort, but when all 41 villas come with their own incredibly private plunge pool, it’s easy to let your imagination run wild.
 To put it plainly, there is a lot of skinny dipping going on here.
 The evening plunge-pool turn-down service—candles, music, bubbly—doesn’t hurt one bit.